-We have implemented our technique in a new module of QUONTO [1], the reasoner at the base of the MASTRO [6,8] system, and have carried out extensive experimentation, focusing in particular on very large ontologies.
-We have considered a number of well-known ontologies, often used as benchmark for ontology classification, and have suitably approximated in OWL 2 QL those that are out of this language.
+We have implemented our technique in a new module of QUONTO [1], the reasoner at the base of the MASTRO [5,7] system, and have carried out extensive experimentation, focusing in particular on very large ontologies.
+We have considered well-known ontologies, often used as benchmark for ontology classification, and we have suitably approximated them in OWL 2 QL.